 Making Vegetables Fun!

-Green Bean and Bacon Bundles are a wonderful southern treat but high in fat and calories.
+Green bean and bacon bundles are a wonderful Southern treat but they're high in fat and calories.
 My 10-year-old daughter and I came up with this terrific remake, which uses turkey bacon and sugar substitute.
 We are addicted to these and can't make them often enough.
 Yum!

 Photo InstructionsClick thumbnail to view full-size

 - 4 cups green beans, 1 pound fresh, 1 bag frozen or 2 cans